 Wait Chain Traversal

-A thread waits for a synchronization object from the time it requests it until it has acquired it.
-A lock is owned by a thread from the time the thread acquires it, until it releases it.
-Lock ownership is equivalent to the lock waiting for the thread to release it.
-Therefore, if thread 1 waits for a lock that is owned by thread 2, this is the same as saying that thread 1 waits for thread 2.
+A thread waits for a synchronization object from the time the thread requests the object until the thread has acquired it.
+This "lock" is owned by a thread from the time the thread acquires it, until the thread releases it.
+In other words, when thread 1 is waiting for a lock that is owned by thread 2, thread 1 is "waiting" for thread 2.

 WCT supports the following synchronization primitives:

 Sessions can be synchronous or asynchronous

 Synchronous sessions cannot be canceled, and block the calling thread, until a wait chain has been retrieved.

 Asynchronous sessions do not block the calling thread, and can be canceled by the application using the CloseThreadWaitChainSession function.
 Results from asynchronous operations are made available through a WaitChainCallback callback function provided by the application.